mpv-player/mpv/DOCS/man/en/options.rst

     images may cover the movie window, though.
 May not work with all video output drivers.

---rtsp-destination
-    Used with ``rtsp://`` URLs to force the destination IP address to be bound.
-This option may be useful with some RTSP server which do not send RTP packets to the right interface.
-If the connection to the RTSP server fails, use ``-v`` to see which IP address mpv tries to bind to and try to force it to one assigned to your computer instead.

---rtsp-port
-    Used with ``rtsp://`` URLs to force the client's port number.
-This option may be useful if you are behind a router and want to forward the RTSP stream from the server to a specific client.

 --saturation=<-100-100>
     Adjust the saturation of the video signal (default: 0).
 You can get grayscale output with this option.
 Not supported by all video output